jg-rp/rust-jsonpath-rfc9535/README.md

 - `crates/jsonpath_rfc9535_pest` is a [pest](https://github.com/pest-parser)-based JSONPath parser, producing a similar AST to the hand-crafted parser.
 - `crates/jsonpath_rfc9535_pest_recursive` is the pest parser producing an AST structured with recursive segments rather than a vector of segments.
 This structure is inspired by the stalled [jsonpath-reference-implementation](https://github.com/jsonpath-standard/jsonpath-reference-implementation), and lends itself more easily to an iterator interface.

-Both were written with Python bindings in mind and forked into [JPQ](https://github.com/jg-rp/jpq).
-They are now kept here for reference and to compare performance between the two lexing/parsing approaches.
+All three were written with Python bindings in mind and forked into [JPQ](https://github.com/jg-rp/jpq).
+They are now kept here for reference and to compare performance between the three lexing/parsing approaches.

 ## Hand-crafted parser